CIt all started in 1928…

 Zack Touloupas was born in Karpernisi in the northern mountains of Greece.
-After attending school in Istanbul, he first came to the United States with his father in 1912.
+After attending school in Istanbul, he came to the United States with his father in 1912 – living and working in Florida and South Carolina.

-After moving to North Carolina, he worked temporarily at the old Crystal and Royal Cafes in Durham.
+Eventually moving to North Carolina, he worked temporarily at cafes in Durham.
 Sometime in 1928 word circulated through the “Greek Grapevine” about a restaurant for sale in Burlington.
 Zack quickly bought Alamance Hot Wienie Lunch and moved his family of four to the upstairs of the rented building.

 The original restaurant had only 8 bar stools and 4 school desks for diners.
 The seating capacity remained the same until 1960 when an expansion project increased the seating to 44.
 As the restaurant grew in popularity, the regular patrons began to refer to it as Zack’s Hotdogs.
-The restaurant was a landmark on the corner of Front and Worth Streets until 1978.
-The white building was marked by a hot dog shaped sign with ZACK’S lighted in neon.
-Inside the restaurant, a rug resembling a one dollar bill hung on the wall.
-The rug was hand woven in Greece and represents the first dollar that was made at the restaurant.
+The restaurant was a landmark on the corner of Front and Worth Streets until 1978, marked by a hot dog shaped sign with ZACK’S lighted in neon.

 The secret behind all this success was the secret chili recipe that was concocted by Mr. Zack.
 In his thick Greek accent, he was often quoted as saying: